marcgg/marcgg.github.com/_posts/2015-06-04-getting-started-with-elixir-processes.md

  false
 {% endhighlight %}

-Note how the process is still alive right after the call to send, but dies shortly after.
-This can be a bit surprising at first, but you can see how it makes sense as the spawned process needs some time to actually execute.
+Notice how the process is still alive right after the call to send, but dies shortly after.
+This can be a bit surprising at first, but you can see how it makes sense as the spawned process needs some time to actually execute, and once it is done responding it just shuts down because it has done what it was supposed to do.

 ### Using Links

 I've been using "spawn" so far, but it's actually best to use "spawn_link" instead.
-Quoting from [the Elixir documentation][5]:
+Quoting from [the Elixir documentation][4]:

 > "The most common form of spawning in Elixir is actually via spawn_link/1."